WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 #### Alternate cache key modifiers

-* versions
+* `versions`
-	* If set to 5 you will get 5 different caches of the same page.
-This is used for pages with random content per render
+	* Set this to any number, and that is how many versions of the cache you will get.
+This can be used when the content of your page changes each render (random)
-* member
+* `member`
-	* If the member affects the content of the template cached then use the member id as part of the cache
+	* If set to true a new cache will be made per member logged in

 #### Putting it all together